 Katusha, a country girl, is seduced and abandoned by Prince Nekludov.
 Nekludov finds himself, years later, on a jury trying the same Katusha for a crime he now realizes his actions drove her to.
 He follows her to imprisonment in Siberia, intent on redeeming her and himself as well.
-Written by

 Jim Beaver <firstname.lastname@example.org>

 Great human drama!
 You'll find it in RESURRECTION, one of the classic romances of the century-famous the world over for it's vibrant people-its striking picture of Old Russia under the Cossack lash-it's revelry, debauchery, cruelty-and heroism!
 (Print Ad-Altus Daily Times-Democrat,((Altus, Okla.))
 29 April 1927)